PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter6.md

 - **Summary**: A brief summary of the problem.
 - **Detailed Description**: An in-depth description of the issue, including what was observed, under what conditions it occurred, and how it manifests.
-- **Severity and Impact**: Assessment of the problem's severity and its impact on the software's functionality, performance, or safety.
+- **Severity and Impact**: Assessment of the problem's severity and its impact on the hardware's functionality, performance, or safety.
 - **Steps to Reproduce**: Detailed steps to replicate the problem, if applicable.

 ### Root Cause Analysis